About

 About Neil

 When he is not helping students, Neil is carrying out his duties as Director, Emerging Risk, for Royal Bank of Canada (RBC).
-As such, he leads a team that is responsible for the identification, assessment, and reporting of top and emerging risks for the enterprise.
-Among other things, the team has performed “deep dives” on a wide range of emerging risk issues, such as COVID-19, trade wars, market volatility, quantitative easing, low interest rates, inflation, household indebtedness, climate risk, and digital disruption.
+He leads a team responsible for the identification, assessment, and reporting of top and emerging risks for the enterprise.
+Among other things, the team has performed “deep dives” on a wide range of emerging risk issues — such as COVID-19, trade wars, market volatility, quantitative easing, low interest rates, inflation, household indebtedness, climate risk, and digital disruption.

-However, most of Neil’s career was spent at the Ontario Financing Authority (OFA), the agency responsible for managing the funding and liquidity of the Province, and for advising the Provincial government and the broader public sector on financing policy issues and transactions.
+Most of Neil's career, however, was spent at the Ontario Financing Authority (OFA) — the agency responsible for managing the funding and liquidity of the Province, and for advising the Provincial government and the broader public sector on financing policy issues and transactions.

 Neil holds a Bachelor of Business Administration (BBA) in Finance from York University's Schulich School of Business, as well as an MBA from the University of Toronto's Rotman School of Management.
 He has also completed the Canadian Securities Institute's Canadian Securities Course (CSC).